ha1tch/tosid-go/docs/tosid-kmac-enabled-AI-AXI-AAI.md

 3. **Composes naturally** across domains and use cases
 4. **Remains explainable** and auditable for critical applications

-This leads us to two complementary paradigms: Artificial Augmented Intelligence and Artificial Specialized Intelligence.
+This leads us to two complementary paradigms: Artificial Augmented Intelligence and Artificial eXpert Intelligence.

 ## 2. Defining Artificial Augmented Intelligence {#aai-definition}